Nippon Chemical Industrial Co.,Ltd.

 *1: A climate-related financial disclosure task force established by the Financial Stability Board at the request of the G20 to consider climate-related information disclosures and how financial institutions should respond.

-*2: An international initiative that aims to establish a framework for companies and organizations to assess and disclose information on the impact of their economic activities on natural capital and biodiversity.
+*2: An international initiative that aims to establish a framework for companies and organizations to assess and disclose information on the impact of their economic activities on natural environment and biodiversity.

 *3: Companies and organizations that have registered and declared their willingness to disclose information in accordance with the TNFD Recommendations on the TNFD website.